NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 - Thermistor Respiration

-The adapting MULTI sockets were additionally allowed to be diverted to act as a costly digital serial ports so that mainstream CO2 digital serial kit sets can also use it; this being an easy task since no internal analog hardware is being involved.
+The adapting MULTI-parameter sockets were additionally allowed to be diverted as costly digital serial ports so that mainstream CO2 digital serial kit sets can also use it; this being an easy task since no internal analog hardware is being involvedRemember this is for purpose of minimizing connector sockets on the Saturn multi-parameter module, and it does not make sense outside this context.

-The mainstream CO2 comes in the form of a self-contained serial kit set, utilizing the MULTI socket only as a serial port.
+The mainstream CO2 comes in the form of a self-contained serial kit set, utilizing the MULTI-parameter socket only as a link to the monitor.

-The label for the yellow MULTI socket indicated the five specific hardware plus mainstream CO2 using it as a serial port.
+The label for the yellow MULTI-parameter socket indicated the five specific hardware plus mainstream CO2 using it as a serial port.

-The label for the yellow MULTI sockets on the Saturn module
+The label for the yellow MULTI-parameter sockets on the Saturn module

 There are cheaper and more practical alternatives to solving the problem of insufficient space on the input panel, such as commonly integrating more than one signal onto a socket and using an external splitter to resolve the signals.